learn-co-curriculum/dsc-word-vectorization-lab/README.md

 Great!
-Now that we know the ability to tokenize our songs, we can move onto Vectorization.
+Now that we can tokenize our songs, we can move onto vectorization.

 ### Count Vectorization

 Machine Learning algorithms don't understand strings.
 However, they do understand math, which means they understand vectors and matrices.
 By **_Vectorizing_** the text, we just convert the entire text into a vector, where each element in the vector represents a different word.
-The vector is the length of the entire vocabulary--usually, every word that occurs in the English language, or at least every word that appears in our corpus.
+The vector is the length of the entire vocabulary -- usually, every word that occurs in the English language, or at least every word that appears in our corpus.
 Any given sentence can then be represented as a vector where all the vector is 1 (or some other value) for each time that word appears in the sentence.

 Consider the following example: